-Enough political philosophy.
 What are the nuts and bolts of avoiding (or at least minimizing) court involvement when parents are ready to settle their child’s injury claim?

-Let me sketch out the law in Georgia as it pertains to settling a child’s personal injury claim.
+In this post I will sketch out the law in Georgia as it pertains to settling a child’s personal injury claim.
 This issue normally comes up after you or your attorney have been negotiating with the insurance company that insures the at-fault party.

 You may have arrived at a settlement figure you believe is fair to your child and your family.
 You want to settle and you would prefer to do so now rather than later.
 But the insurance company (or your attorney) starts explaining that it’s not so simple.
 They may start talking about “minor guardianships,” “conservatorships,” “pro ami or fairness hearings” and the like.
-At this point in the process it dawns on you that the system is horribly complicated and if you are discerning you will also be having the realization all of the complication has a subtext: the courts don’t trust you with your child’s money.
+At this point in the process it dawns on you that the process is complicated and if you are discerning you will also be having the realization all of the complication has a subtext: the courts don’t trust you with your child’s money.

 So you have arrived at a fair settlement figure.
 Under what circumstances must you petition a court for approval to consummate the settlement?

 The answer is a function of what the Georgia legislature has decided to call the “gross settlement” amount and that is defined as “the present value of all amounts paid or to be paid in settlement of the claim, including cash, medical expenses, expenses of litigation, attorneýs fees, and any amounts paid to purchase an annuity or other similar financial arrangement.”
 O.C.G.A.
 Section 29-3-3(a).

 If your child’s proposed “gross settlement” is $25,000.00 or less current Georgia law allows a natural guardian (which is a term I will define in a moment) to settle the claim without court involvement.